ibm-skills-network/portals-knowledgebase/docs/learning-content/course.md

 - **Progression**: Follows a logical sequence, building knowledge incrementally
 - **Certification**: Most courses offer certificates or badges upon completion
 - **Passing Grade**: Typically 70% for certification
-- **Language**: Currently primarily in English, with ongoing translation efforts using Generative AI
+- **Language**: Primarily in English but content can be translated to multiple languages within the platform
 - **Access**: Lifetime access with no expiry

 ## Popular Courses